ZentoMarkets/Zento_M/README.md

-# Pivot Market - Smart Contract
+# Zento Markets - Smart Contract

-A decentralized prediction market platform built on the Aptos blockchain using the Move programming language.
-This smart contract enables users to create and trade on binary outcome markets (YES/NO) with automated market-making using a **Constant Product Market Maker (CPMM)** and transparent settlement.
+A permissionless prediction market launchpad built on Binance Smart Chain (BSC).
+Zento Markets enables users to create and trade on binary outcome markets (YES/NO) with automated market-making using a **Constant Product Market Maker (CPMM)**, native governance token staking, and transparent settlement.

 ## Table of Contents